subisarkar/JexoSim/README.md

 If you use JexoSim in your research, please cite:

-Sarkar, S., Madhusudhan, N. Papageorgiou, A.  M (2020).
-JexoSim: A time domain simulator of exoplanet transit spectroscopy with JWST.
-Monthly Notices of the Royal Astronomical Society 491(1), pp. 378-397.
-(10.1093/mnras/stz2958)
+Sarkar, S., Madhusudhan, N. (2021).
+JexoSim 2.0: end-to-end JWST simulator for exoplanet spectroscopy – implementation and case studies.
+Monthly Notices of the Royal Astronomical Society, 508(1), 433–452.